iotaledger/wasp/documentation/docs/guide/core_concepts/sandbox.md

 description: Smart Contracts can only interact with the world by using the Sandbox interface which provides limited and deterministic access to the state through a key/value storage abstraction.
 image: /img/sandbox.png
 keywords:
-- Smart Contracts
+- smart contracts
-- Sandbox
+- sandbox
 - interface
 - storage abstraction
+- explanation
 ---

 # Sandbox Interface